CloudinatorMC/mc-router/README.md

 A backend can be a simple string (address) or a table with options.

 ```
+# Port for the management API to listen on (optional).
+management_port = 8080

+# Address the proxy listens on
 listen = "0.0.0.0:25565"

 # default can be simple or detailed